Skip to content

-The managers are a great tool that Edgy offers.
-Heavily inspired by Django, the managers allow you to build unique tailored queries ready to be used by your models.
-Unlike in Django Managers are instance and class aware.
-For every inheritance they are shallow copied and if used on an instance you have also an shallow copy you can customize.
+Managers are a powerful feature in Edgy, heavily inspired by Django's manager system.
+They allow you to create tailored, reusable query sets for your models.
+Unlike Django, Edgy managers are instance and class aware.
+For every inheritance, they are shallow copied, and if used on an instance, you also have a shallow copy that you can customize.

-Note: shallow copy means, deeply nested attributes or mutable attributes must be copied and not modified.
-As an alternative __copy__
+Note: Shallow copy means that deeply nested or mutable attributes must be copied, not modified.
+Alternatively, you can override __copy__ to handle this for you.

 import edgy